Small Comforts Part II

 in the wind of a moment

-that shattered the daily mundane
+that shatters the daily mundane

 And instead of a chuckle